phouse512/games/games/_posts/2016-11-23-m2k-smash-summit.markdown

 by 1 stock and his opponent had less than 50%.
 These 11 moments happened across 7 total sets, so in 2 sets, M2K went down 4-3, tied it, then went down 3-2, and tied it one more time at 2-2 before going down 2-1.
-Of these 7 matches, his win percentage is 28.57%, which is not too surprising.
+Of these 7 matches, his win percentage is *28.57%*, which is not too surprising.
 For those two times that he was able to pull off the win, the first time[^2] he went down by a stock was on the 4-4 even stock.
-If the first time he went down by a stock was at a count of 3-3 or 2-2, Mew2King was not able to comeback and pull out the win.
+If the first time he went down by a stock was at a count of 3-3 or 2-2, Mew2King was *not* able to comeback and pull out the win.

+In both of those sets where he went down by a stock multiple times, his win percentage was 50%, so nothing indicative.
+As I collect more data, I'm curious to find out whether or not that number will change.

 ### What's Next